KDZubester/SIOY/README.md

 ![image](https://user-images.githubusercontent.com/63425135/226772040-52b03f58-548c-4bb5-a41e-e768be659d3e.png)

 ### Step 12
 Click on that option will take you to the location of where that .zip folder was downloaded to.
-You can change the location of where you want this folder to be so it is easier to find later. **For Mac users:** You will most likely be able to find your folder in your Downloads.
+You can change the location of where you want this folder to be so it is easier to find later. **For Mac users:** Your computer will unzip the folder for you.
+You will most likely find your folder in your Downloads.
 You can change the location if you want.
 ![image](https://user-images.githubusercontent.com/63425135/226773381-eeb3bc1d-a67d-49cc-bb3c-6f86ddce9e83.png)

 ### Step 13